Scottish-Tech-Army/soundscape-backend/docs/iosdeploy.md

 ## Prerequisites

-- General prerequisites are described in the [infrastructure deployment document](docs/infradeploy.md), and you should follow those, including in particular:
+- General prerequisites are described in the [infrastructure deployment document](/docs/infradeploy.md), and you should follow those, including in particular:

-    - Making sure that the diags infrastructure has been deployed.
+    - Making sure that the shared infrastructure has been deployed.

     - Making sure that quotas have been set.

-- An alert rule should have been configured for incoming requests.
-This must have been created in the shared resource subscription, as follows.

-    - Scoped to the share LAW

-    - Using the following query

-            AzureDiagnostics
-                | where Category == "FrontDoorAccessLog"
-                | where requestUri_s contains "/tiles"
-                | where httpStatusCode_s != 200
-                | project TimeGenerated, requestUri_s, userAgent_s, httpMethod_s, httpStatusCode_s, httpStatusDetails_s, clientCountry_s, errorInfo_s, timeTaken_s
-                | order by TimeGenerated desc

-    - Run once an hour, only allowed to fire once per day

-    - Link to the alert group above

 ## Deploying in Azure